 Continuous improvement and respect for people are the two pillars of the Lean success.
-In order to continually deliver over 100 services efficiently and effectively, the City will look to challenge current state processes and provide the highest value of service to our customers.
-Continuous Improvement is based on a team structure where people from Service Areas work collaboratively to improve the way they identify and eliminate non-value added activities to the customer, streamline processes and ultimately improve the value for the end user.
+In order to continually deliver over 100 services efficiently and effectively, the City looks to challenge current state processes and provide the highest value of service to our customers.
+Continuous improvement is based on a team structure where people from Service Areas work collaboratively to improve the way they identify and eliminate non-value add to the customer. streamline processes and ultimately improve the value for the end user.

-Continuous Improvement aligns with Council's 2015-19 Strategic Plan vision, mission and values, as well as the strategic area of focus 'Leading in Public Service', and the strategies: 'Innovative and supportive organizational practices' and 'Excellent service delivery'.
-With a focus on continually adding value for our customers, as well as engaging and empowering our employees, the City of London will be able to develop a culture of continuous improvement that enables us to achieve the vision of 'A leader in commerce, culture, and innovation - our region's connection to the World'.
+Continuous Improvement aligns with Council's 2019-23 Strategic Plan vision, mission and values, as well as the outcome "Londoners experience exceptional and valued customer service" and the expected result "Increase efficiency and effectiveness of service delivery" under the "Leading in Public Service" strategic area of focus.
+With a focus on continually adding value to our customers, as well as engaging and empowering our employees, the City of London will be able to develop a culture of continuous improvement that enables us to achieve the vision of "A leader in commerce, culture, and innovation - our region's connection to the World."